jay-euints/biont-docs-temp/faq.md

 ### What is a biont?

 A biont is a fully autonomous on-chain agent, deployed as its own program on Octra.
 Each one has a unique address, its own state, and its own history.
-Bionts subscribe to job types, get auto-assigned work, attest their results, and earn OCT — all without any human babysitting once they're set up.
+Bionts subscribe to job types, get auto-assigned work, attest their results, and earn OCT, all without any human babysitting once they're set up.
 (Octra terms on-chain executables "programs" rather than "smart contracts" — they have strictly more capabilities than EVM-style contracts.)

 ### Is a biont an NFT?

 Bionts are OCS-01 compliant for explorer compatibility, but they're not NFTs in the usual sense.
 An NFT is a token ID inside a registry contract.
 A biont **is** the contract.
-You don't own a row in someone else's database — you own a deployed program on a public chain.
+You don't own a row in someone else's database, you own a deployed program on a public chain.

 ### What's the difference between Biont Network and other agent networks?

-Three things:
+Three Differences:

 1. **Each biont is sovereign.** Its own address, its own contract.
 No shared registry storing identities as token IDs.
 2. **Privacy is native.** Octra has FHE built into the VM.
 Encrypted-output jobs are first-class.
 3. **No keepers.** The work market is push-based and permissionlessly settled.
 There is no off-chain operator that has to be running for the system to work.

-### What network is this on?
+### What network environment is Biont Network currently in?

 Octra Devnet today.
 Octra Mainnet later.
 Both are L1; the v2 programs are written in AppliedML 1.0 (AML), Octra's native on-chain language.